anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-43.md

-# Day 42: Docker Ports Mapping
+# Day 43: Docker Ports Mapping

 ## Scenario

-The Nautilus DevOps team is planning to host an application on a nginx-based container.
-There are number of tickets already been created for similar tasks.
-One of the tickets has been assigned to set up a nginx container on Application Server 2 in Stratos Datacenter.
-Please perform the task as per details mentioned below:
+The Nautilus DevOps team is planning to host an application inside an Nginx-based container.
+Several related tickets have been created, and you have been assigned the following task:

-a.
-Pull nginx:alpine-perl docker image on Application Server 2.
+- Pull the `nginx:alpine-perl` Docker image on **Application Server 2**.

-b.
-Create a container named news using the image you pulled.
+- Create a container named `news` using the image you pulled.

-c.
-Map host port 6100 to container port 80.
-Please keep the container in running state.
+- Map host port **6100** to container port **80**.
+- Ensure the container remains running.

 ---

 ## Task

+- Pull the `nginx:alpine-perl` image.
+- Create and run a container named `news`, mapping host port 6100 to container port 80.

 ---